uterator/CovenantGruntTest/Readme.md

 * Disconnects from the Win 10

-#### Main point of the solution
-The main point of the solution is the leveraging PowerShell's NTLM auth connection mechanism for working with the destination Wind 10 machine, copying the launcher on it, starting and stopping the launcher executable.

 #### About the project

 * This project is modular, which means
-    * the Covenant server's interaction through UI can be replaced by API without, braking the flow.
+    * the Covenant server's interaction through UI can be replaced by API without braking the flow.
-    * Playwright Java can be replaced by any Web page testing tool like Selenium or Cypress.io and language, braking the flow.
+    * Playwright Java can be replaced by any Web page testing tool like Selenium or Cypress.io, ot other languages, without braking the flow.
-    * Interaction with the destination OS Windows 10 can be replaced by ssh connection and Expect command, without braking the flow
+    * Interaction with the destination OS Windows 10 can be replaced by ssh connection and Expect command, without braking the flow.
 * The project requires to have only Docker installed on the Host machine.
 * The Destination Windows 10 OS can be anywhere accessible through the network.
 * Project inputs are configurable, the default file is `./config/config.json`
-* Project inputs can be passed as CLI arguments, which are privileged then from config files.
+* Project inputs can be passed as CLI arguments, which are privileged then from config file parameters.
-* The Project is modular and the user may controls which module to run, on which module to stop, or which modules to run - through `-Lifecycle` parameter.
+* The user may control which module(s) to run, on which module to stop - through `-Lifecycle` parameter.
-* Many screenshots are collected during Wbe UI testing.
-Reports are by default in `./report` folder.
+* Many screenshots are collected during Web UI tests run.
+Reports are in `./report` folder by default.
 * The project is safe to run more than once.

 Please look at Sequential diagram in the end of the Readme.